dmoradiya/Banking-Application-and-Expenses-Tracker-with-React---C-ASP-.NET-MVC/readme.md

 ```bash
 npm install axios
 ```
-Connect to XAMPP, create a server.
-Update your local database with the pre-filled seed data using the following command:
+Connect to XAMPP and ensure you have a MySQL server database active.
+Update your local database with our prepared seed data using the following command:
 ```bash
 dotnet ef database update
 ```